-COVID 19 : This school has been postponed to 2021
+COVID 19 : This school will be fully online

 The aim of this school is to develop the participants knowledge and enthusiasm towards algebraic combinatorics.
 Through high-level presentations, the students will learn multiple combinatorial aspects linked to representation theory.
 They will also have the opportunity to try out what they have learned in exercise periods.
 Every day, a postdoctoral researcher will introduce a research topic tied to the introductory classes.
 In addition, introduction to programming in Python and Sage, very useful tool for coding problems in algebraic combinatorics, will take place at the end of the day.

 Schubert calculus, symmetric functions, cluster algebra, Tamari lattices, frieze combinatorics and cluster categories are not only ways to study representation theory, but have many links between them.
 On one hand, cluster algebras, introduced by Sergey Fomin and Andrei Zelevinsky, can be studied using the combinatorics of friezes, on the other hand, they can be studied algebraically using cluster categories.
 Moreover, they have a correspondence with double Bruhat cells.
 In the case of Flag varieties and grassmanians, the decomposition into Bruhat cells gives way to decomposition into Schubert cells.
 These can be obtained using Schubert calculus.
 Schubbert polynomials are a generalization of Schur functions, which are symmetric functions.
 Using sub-word complexes, Schubert varieties are tied to the study of Tamari Lattices.
 These lattices correspond to exchange graphs of some cluster algebra.
 Therefore, at the end of the school, participants will be able to reflect on many representation theory problems using multiple aspects.